-pH measuring the hydrogen ion activity of a solution and is defined as the negative logarithm of the hydrogen ion concentration. the pH scale extends from pH 0.0 to pH 14; 0 as in concentrated nitric acid, 2 as in lemon juice, 3 as in vinegar, 4 as in tomatoes and orange juice.
-Neutral 7 as in pure water, milk, blood and saliva, 8 as in sea water ,10 for soap and 12 for calcium hydroxide as in figure below.
+pH measuring the hydrogen ion activity of a solution and is defined as the negative logarithm of the hydrogen ion concentration.
+The pH scale extends from pH 0.0 to pH 14; 0 as in concentrated nitric acid, 2 as in lemon juice, 3 as with vinegar, 4 as in tomatoes and orange juice.
+Neutral 7 as in pure water, milk, blood and saliva, 8 as in seawater ,10 for soap and 12 for calcium hydroxide.